 - Standalone recovery centers that specialize in treating addictions to one or more drugs

 Selecting a program can be overwhelming, especially if you are in the midst of a personal crisis.
-Speaking with someone about your desire for recovery is important; an honest conversation can lead to proper treatment.
-If you need help selecting a rehab program, please call our ecstasy helpline today.
+Speaking with someone about your desire for recovery is important.
+An honest conversation can be the important first step to accessing proper treatment.
+If you need help in selecting an ecstasy rehab program nearby, please call our ecstasy helpline today.

 Questions to Ask About Each Program

-- What type of counseling options is provided?
+- What type of counseling options are provided?

 - Does the program have 24-hour medical staff to deal with withdrawal issues?